• Skip to primary navigation

 Yes!
 Also, cooking time for frozen country style ribs stays the same as for fresh ribs.
 You will still pressure cook them for 35 minutes plus Natural Release.
 But coming-to-pressure time will be longer.

 • I made my homemade barbecue sauce with some basic ingredients.
 They include ketchup, Worcestershire sauce, garlic and brown sugar.
 I also added mustard, black pepper and vinegar.
-It’s such a crowd pleaser!
-So many layers of flavor there.
+It's such a crowd pleaser!
+With so many layers of flavor there.

-• First of all, you will place Country Style Pork Ribs inside the pot.
-Right on top of the homemade barbecue sauce.
+• Then you will place the ribs inside the pot.
+Right on top of the BBQ sauce!

 • If your ribs have any fat layer on them, make sure to put them with the fat layer on top.
 Or, used trivet.
 Otherwise, before the pot comes to pressure, you might get a "Burn" warning since fat will start cooking off.